-We expect to receive net proceeds from this offering of approximately \$495.2 million after deducting the underwriting discounts and estimated offering expenses payable by us.
+The net proceeds from this offering will be approximately \$394.7 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Our general partner does not intend to make a capital contribution to maintain its general partner interest in connection with this offering.

-We intend to use the net proceeds from this offering to repay outstanding borrowings under our revolving credit facility and for general partnership purposes.
+We intend to use the net proceeds from this offering for capital expenditures and general partnership purposes.
+Pending such use, we will repay outstanding borrowings under our revolving credit facility.

-As of May 1, 2017, we had \$355.0 million in borrowings and \$9.1 million in outstanding letters of credit under our \$1.5 billion unsecured revolving credit facility (which includes a \$500.0 million letter of credit subfacility) at a weighted average interest rate of 2.62%.
+As of September 5, 2017, we had \$307 million in borrowings and \$9.2 million in outstanding letters of credit under our \$1.5 billion unsecured revolving credit facility (which includes a \$500.0 million letter of credit subfacility) at a weighted average interest rate of 2.8%.
 Our revolving credit facility matures in March 2020, unless we request, and the requisite lenders agree, to extend it pursuant to its terms.
-Borrowings under our revolving credit facility were used for capital expenditures, acquisitions and general partnership purposes.
+Within the past year, we have used borrowings under our revolving credit facility for capital expenditures, acquisitions and general partnership purposes.
+Amounts repaid under our credit facility may be reborrowed from time to time.

-Affiliates of each of the underwriters are lenders under our revolving credit facility that we expect to reduce using the net proceeds from this offering and, accordingly, such underwriters and affiliates will receive a portion of the net proceeds from this offering.
+Affiliates of each of the underwriters (except Mizuho Securities USA Inc.) are lenders under our revolving credit facility that we expect to reduce using the net proceeds from this offering and, accordingly, such underwriters and affiliates will receive a portion of the net proceeds from this offering.
 See "Underwriting."